mkofinas/aether/README.md

 __TL;DR__: We discover global fields in interacting systems, inferring them from the dynamics alone, using neural fields.

+For a reference implementation of Aether, see [here](nn/state2state/aether.py).

 ## Setup
 Create a new conda environment and install dependencies:
 ```